anooruddh/devops/k8s-readme.md

 #   Types of Kubernetes services

 **ClusterIP**.
 Exposes a service which is only accessible from within the cluster.
-    NodePort.
+**NodePort**.
 Exposes a service via a static port on each node’s IP.
-    LoadBalancer.
+**LoadBalancer**.
 Exposes the service via the cloud provider’s load balancer.
-    ExternalName.
+**ExternalName**.
 Maps a service to a predefined externalName field by returning a value for the CNAME record.

 #   How do Kubernetes services work